bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Next is Step 2 - to decide where you want to be?
 Often when optimizing you have to sacrifice one resource to solve saturation of others.

-Generally all optimizations, both micro and big system level optimimzations really jumps from one resource to another depending on the bottleneck.
+Generally all optimizations, both micro and big system level optimimations really jumps from one resource to another depending on the bottleneck.

 For example you want to have your program to be faster knowing the saturation of the CPU time is your bottleneck?
 For example searching through documents in the storage, you can lean more on disk and memory and precompute index and caches, so search operation will